 - While SAT and ACT scores never expire, you may find that colleges are hesitant to accept scores over five years old since the tests change frequently.

 - If you decide to retake the SAT or ACT and are over the age of 21, you must bring a government-issued photo ID on test day (e.g., driver’s license, passport, or military ID).

-- October is the last month you can take standardized tests if you want your scores to be associated with early admissions applications; the deadline for SAT registration is September 1, 2016 and for ACT registration is September 16, 2016.
+- October is the last month you can take standardized tests if you want your scores to be associated with early admissions applications; the registration deadline for each test is generally in September.

 - Submit early action and early decision applications by their November deadlines.